Female condom

 A female condom (also known as an internal condom) is a barrier device that is used during sexual intercourse as a barrier contraceptive to reduce the probability of pregnancy or sexually transmitted infection (STI).
 It is inserted in the vagina or anus before intercourse to reduce the risk of exposure to semen or other body fluids.
 The female condom was invented in 1990 by Danish physician Lasse Hessel, and approved for sale in the United States by the FDA in 1993.
-It was developed as an alternative to the older external condom, which is placed on the penis.
+It was developed as an alternative to the older external condom, which is placed over the penis.

 Description

 The female condom is a thin, soft, loose-fitting sheath with a flexible ring/frame or ring/foam disc at the closed end.
 They typically come in various sizes.
 For most vaginas, a moderately sized condom is adequate; women who have recently given birth should try a large size first.
 The inner ring or foam disc at the closed end of the sheath is used to insert the condom inside the vagina and to hold it in place during intercourse.
 The rolled outer ring or poly frame at the open end of the sheath remains outside the vagina and covers part of the external genitalia.

 The female condom was developed in the late 20th century, while male condoms have been used for centuries.
 A primary motive for its creation is the refusal of some men to use a condom because of loss of sensation and the resulting impact on the hardness of the man's erection, and secondarily by its implication that the male could transmit an STI.